Describe Microsoft Entra ID Protection

 - Export risk detection data to third-party utilities for further analysis.

-Microsoft analyses 6.5 trillion signals per day to identify potential threats.
-These signals come from learnings Microsoft has acquired from their position in organizations with Azure AD, the consumer space with Microsoft Accounts, and in gaming with Xbox.
+Microsoft analyses trillions of signals per day to identify potential threats.
+These signals come from learnings Microsoft has acquired from their position in organizations with Microsoft Entra ID, the consumer space with Microsoft Accounts, and in gaming with Xbox.

 The signals generated by these services are fed to Identity Protection.
 These signals can then be used by tools such as Conditional Access, which uses them to make access decisions.
 Signals are also fed to security information and event management (SIEM) tools, such as Microsoft Sentinel, for further investigation.

 A sign-in risk represents the probability that a given authentication request isn't authorized by the identity owner.
-Sign-in risk can be calculated in real-time or calculated offline using Microsoft's internal and external threat intelligence sources.
-Listed below are some of the sign-in risks that Identity Protection in Azure AD is able to identify:
+Here are just a few examples of the sign-in risks that Identity Protection in Microsoft Entra ID is able to identify:

 - Anonymous IP address.
 This risk detection type indicates a sign-in from an anonymous IP address; for example, a Tor browser or anonymized VPNs.